 If you come and visit our galleries, you’ll see some of these stories and issues highlighted on didactic panels throughout the Decorative Experience.
 We plan on adding more in the upcoming months to highlight missing stories about indigenous artists and leaders; make physical changes to our space to make it more welcoming and accessible; and address ethical issues that come up with museum collecting and display.

 We also will be embarking on a plan to switch out signage in the museum to help clearly label museum research lab areas, offices, and restrooms, and provide general way-finding throughout the building.
 The museum, which was opened to the public in 1963, includes general signage in a variety of formats and styles from many different time periods.
 Visitors have indicated that both a lack of signage and the varied signage is confusing.
-So, please look out for these exciting changes, which are part of “Museum in Progress” moving ahead.
+So, please look out for these exciting changes, which are part of our own internal “Museum in Progress” project, inspired by Hannah Mason-Macklin’s work of the same name at the Columbus Museum of Art.

 In the meantime, we welcome your feedback on our exhibitions, these changes, and anything else that the museum can do to make our museum more welcoming and accessible to you!